 Rolf Bickel and Dietrich Wagner’s ambitious three-hour docu, based on 430 hours of audiotapes from the 1963-65 trial of 22 Auschwitz SS officers, was originally made for German TV in 1993.
+Though it contains little hitherto unknown information, the contrast between meticulous Nazi record-keeping and the anguished voices of survivors recounting their ordeal resurrects the horror anew.
+Furthermore, docu reps a fascinating reflection on Germany’s ongoing attempts to come to terms with its past.
 First Run Features release, which opened Jan.
 12 at Gotham’s Quad Cinema, should establish a frontrunner slot on public or cable TV.

 In marked contrast to the recent French docu “Nuremberg: The Nazis Facing Their Crimes,” the testimony here comes in purely audio form, the visual content depending entirely on choices made by the filmmakers.
 Pic is divided into three parts (originally aired separately): the investigation, the trial and the verdict.
 Though Bickel and Wagner use these divisions to loosely structure the mass of material, they rarely seem constrained by the timeline.